TheBlokeAI/dockerLLM/README_Runpod_LocalLLMsUIandAPI.md

 * [API example script, using HTTP port 5000](https://github.com/oobabooga/text-generation-webui/blob/main/api-examples/api-example.py)
 * [API example script with streaming, using TCP port 5005 (Web Sockets)](https://github.com/oobabooga/text-generation-webui/blob/main/api-examples/api-example-stream.py)

-## How to download and use a GPTQ model via the text-generation-webui UI
+## How to download and use a GPTQ model, using AutoGPTQ

 Once you're in the UI: